vicktor349/mentlyFEtest/README.md

 ## Submission

-Please submit your code within the time aloted
+Please submit your code within the time allotted (2-3 days) via a PR to this repo.

 ## Evaluation Criteria